R21Digital/Project-MorningStar/README.md

 The `profession` argument is required. `--planet` and `--city` default to `tatooine` and `mos_eisley`.
-When a matching entry is found in `data/trainers.yaml`, the trainer's name and coordinates are printed; otherwise a helpful message is shown.
-The lookup uses `utils.get_trainer_location.get_trainer_location()` to read locations from the YAML file.
+When a matching entry is found in `data/trainers.json`, the trainer's name and coordinates are printed; otherwise the lookup uses `utils.get_trainer_location.get_trainer_location()` to read locations from the JSON file.
 By default the file is loaded relative to the project root, but you can override the location by setting the `TRAINER_FILE` environment variable or passing a custom path to `utils.load_trainers.load_trainers()`.
 Trainer coordinates are currently curated manually.
-A future script may automate populating `data/trainers.yaml` once reliable NPC extraction is available.
+A future script may automate populating `data/trainers.json` once reliable NPC extraction is available.

 Automating the visit is possible through `trainer_visit.visit_trainer()`.
-It loads coordinates from the same YAML file and directs an agent to travel to the trainer.
+It loads coordinates from the same JSON file and directs an agent to travel to the trainer.
 Dialogue steps referencing "Trainer" trigger `train_with_npc()` to log the interaction.